grantwinney/GhostSharp/README.md

 The Ghost API lets you filter results by using their own syntax, called [Ghost Query Language](https://github.com/TryGhost/GQL).
 [Read the full specs here](https://github.com/TryGhost/Ghost/issues/5604).

-It might be a little buggy, as I wasn't able to specify multiple filters.
+GQL might be a little buggy, or else their API doesn't support it completely, as I wasn't able to specify multiple filters when calling the API directly from Postman.
 Trying an `OR` combination only seemed to apply the last filter, while an `AND` combination returned an error:

 ```json
 {